2008 United States presidential election in Rhode Island

 The 2008 United States presidential election in Rhode Island took place on November 4, 2008, and was part of the 2008 United States presidential election.
 Voters chose four representatives, or electors to the Electoral College, who voted for president and vice president.

 Rhode Island was won by Democratic nominee Barack Obama with a 27.8% margin of victory.
 Prior to the election, all 17 news organizations considered this a state Obama would win, or otherwise considered as a safe blue state.
-The last time a Republican carried this state or any county in the state was in 1984, when Ronald Reagan won with about 52% of the vote, largely due to the support of Reagan Democrats.
+At the time, the last time a Republican had carried this state or any county in it was in 1984, when Ronald Reagan won with about 52% of the vote, largely due to the support of Reagan Democrats.

-As of 2020, this was the last time the town of West Greenwich voted for the Democratic candidate in a presidential election.
+To date, this is the last time that the town of West Greenwich voted Democratic.